HIPAA-Compliant Web Sites: Requirements and Best Practices

 - For each user of your site, encrypt the CP and save it in a small file.
 Use that user’s own web site access password as the password to decrypt their own version of the encrypted CP.

-Then, when a user logs in to your site successfully, you can use the user’s submitted password to decrypt the CP.
-Then you will have the password that can be used to unlock any of the ePHI files or connect to the database that that user needs.
+- When a user logs in to your site successfully, you can use the user’s submitted password to decrypt the CP.
+You will have the password that can be used to unlock any of the ePHI files or connect to the database that that user needs.

-If this all sounds “greek” to you, it is very technical.
-Running any web site with ePHI and HIPAA requirements will require significant technical skill to implement all of the security, privacy, and auditing features properly and to avoid simple, but very bad security blunders.
+If this all sounds like gibberish to you, it is very technical.
+Running any HIPAA-compliant web site will require significant technical skill to implement all of the security, privacy, and auditing features needed to avoid a breach.

-You should seek a developer well versed in these areas to implement your web site.
-We recommend against using someone who is learning security as they go along or who has not developed similar sites before — that is a recipe for future trouble.
-We also recommend against being lazy and just setting up WordPress with some plugins with SSL and thinking that your site is thus secure and compliant.
-If you “assume” then you are not performing your HIPAA risk analysis properly.
+You should seek a developer well-versed in security and HIPAA compliance to implement your web site.
+We recommend against using someone who is learning security as they go along or who has not developed similar sites before – that is a recipe for future trouble.
+Do not be lazy and set up WordPress with some plugins with SSL and assume your site is secure and compliant.
+If you “assume,” then you are not performing your HIPAA risk analysis properly.

 Will my web site be “HIPAA Certified”?

 Neither LuxSci nor any other web hosting provider offering HIPAA compliant services will certify that your web site itself is HIPAA compliant.
-At least, not unless either:
+At least, not unless:

 - They developed the site themselves and are in full control of all of its content and scripting going forward, or

 - They spend hours reviewing your site scripts, design, and implementation.
-This would be an expensive, paid audit and would be invalidated as soon as you change anything.
+This would be an expensive, paid audit and would be invalidated as soon as you changed anything.

-So, it is up to the customer to implement their web site in a compliant manner, as outlined and agreed to in our HIPAA Account Restrictions Agreement.
-What LuxSci does do, which is all anyone can do who also gives you the freedom to install your own custom site, is to provide a HIPAA-compliant environment for you to operate in:
+It is up to the customer to implement their web site in a compliant manner, as outlined and agreed to in our HIPAA Account Restrictions Agreement.
+LuxSci is responsible for providing a HIPAA-compliant environment for you to operate in.
+LuxSci will:

-- Ensuring that the tools are available for your to implement security: E.g. SSL, PHP, Databases, Password protection, etc.
+- Ensure that the right tools are available to implement security: E.g. SSL, PHP, Databases, Password protection, etc.

-We bring the environment, you make the site and ensure it is done in a compliant way.
-If you are unsure how to implement HIPAA-compliance in your web site yourself, please find someone who does – or find some other way to achieve your goals.
-There is no magic switch that anyone can pull to make a web site always compliant; well, except for turning off the site…
+We bring the environment, you make the site and ensure it is compliant.
+If you are unsure how to create a HIPAA-compliant web site yourself, please find someone who does – or find some other way to achieve your goals.
+There is no magic switch that can be flipped to make a web site always compliant- other than turning off the web site!